emipa606/XNDAdrenaline/README.md

 Any aspects of this mod that you don't like?
 You can disable natural adrenaline gains, animal adrenaline gains, adrenaline crashes and raiders using adrenaline when downed, entirely in this mod's settings.

-I recommend using https://steamcommunity.com/sharedfiles/filedetails/?id=1309994319]**Smart Medicine** with this so that you can make your pawns stock up on adrenaline syringes without the limitations of vanilla drug policies.
-This also works well with https://steamcommunity.com/sharedfiles/filedetails/?id=960196012]**Combat Extended**!
+I recommend using [**Smart Medicine**](https://steamcommunity.com/sharedfiles/filedetails/?id=1309994319) with this so that you can make your pawns stock up on adrenaline syringes without the limitations of vanilla drug policies.
+This also works well with [**Combat Extended**](https://steamcommunity.com/sharedfiles/filedetails/?id=960196012)!

 Powered by the Harmony Patch Library.